USDA-FSA/fsa-design-system/components/timeline/index.md

 ## Usage

 {% capture usage_do %}
-* The application requires providing the User a vertically oriented timeline of events.
+* When the application requires providing the User a vertically oriented timeline of events.
-* The application requires the ability to create, edit, and delete sequential actions mapped out visually.
+* When the application requires the ability to create, edit, and delete sequential actions mapped out visually.
 {% endcapture %}

 {% capture usage_dont %}